pycroscopy/Intro_to_pycroscopy/README.md

 If you already have an HDF5, follow the following structure for identifying contents, shapes of datasets, and plotting.
 ## Fast Force Mapping Example
+In this example, we are using a small sample of PDMS Gel from Bruker premounted on a 12mm magnetic disk.

 After setting your file path as directed in the Basic Usage notebook, use the following command to print out the contents of your HDF5 file:
 ```
 usid.hdf_utils.print_tree(h5_f)